Media Literacy and Media Advocacy for Social Work: A Toolkit for Faculty and Students

 Virtual International Classroom Collaboration and Media Advocacy

-Collaborative projects help to enhance student learning by exposing them to a broader cross-national and cross-disciplinary perspective.
-Instructors agree collectively on a shared assignment, technology that will be utilized and timeline.
+Collaborative online international learning (COIL) enhances student learning by exposing them to broader cross-national and cross-disciplinary perspectives.
+COIL projects have the additional benefits of enhancing students' ethical awareness and increasing digital literacy and collaboration skills.
+Partnering instructors agree collectively on a shared assignment, technology that will be utilized and specific timelines.
 Preliminary exercises focused on the countries involved in the collaboration help prepare students for the exchange.
 Instructors individually prepare students by providing helpful resources, i.e., country data, specific disciplinary information, etc.

 Components include: